ISAITB/gitb/gitb-ui/conf/health/callbacks/ok.md

-The test engine callback endpoints are **localhost addresses**.
-This means that test components and systems under test calling the `gitb-srv` test engine can only do so if located on the same host, which will typically result in errors if such calls are expected.
-If no direct test engine calls are expected this will not cause any issues.
+Test engine callbacks appear to be **working correctly**.
+This means external test components and systems under test should be able to call the `gitb-srv` test engine.

 Callbacks to the test engine are used in two cases:
 * When test cases **receive messages** from systems under test.